 - 9. The Sixth Form options programme also benefits from the same flexibility.
 Students study three AS Level subjects in the Lower Sixth and continue to study these subjects to A Level.
-There may be some exceptions when a student could study a fourth AS, but only with the agreement of the Deputy Head Academic, Head of Year 11 and Head of Sixth; there must also be evidence of grades 8-9 at GCSE level.
+There may be some exceptions when a student could study a fourth subject, but only with the agreement of the Deputy Head Academic, Head of Year 11 and Head of Sixth; there must also be evidence of grades 8-9 at GCSE level.
 At Pipers all students sit AS examinations at the end of Year 12.
 Students have the option to participate in the Extended Project Qualification, Photography, Further Maths and Core Maths.
-In addition, all follow a non-examination curriculum of Enrichment and Core PE. - 10.
+In addition, all follow a non-examination curriculum of Enrichment which includes Physical Education. - 10.
 Teaching staff take part in the wide ranging co-curricular programme by offering a club or activity at least once a week.
 This is in addition to additional academic booster sessions which are also offered by departments throughout the academic week. - 11.
 The Individual Learning Department develops support programmes for those students needing extra support in English and Mathematics.
 The Head of Individual Learning is also a qualified Educational Psychologist and oversees all individual learning needs and assessments whether EAL or SEND. - 12.
+All student's needs are reviewed on an individual basis and reasonable adjustments are put into place where necessary.
+Most adjustments are managed in classrooms by individual teachers following input from the appropriate line manager.
+Access arrangements are managed by the Head of Individual Learning and allocated students will receive these in class assessments, mock examinations, as well as external examinations (where appropriate). - 13.
 The Careers Department provides access to accurate, up to date careers information and guidance in an impartial manner so enabling students to make informed choices about a wide range of career pathways that they may wish to follow.
 External speakers and alumni support the work of the Careers Department.
 Careers guidance is available informally by the Head of Careers and as part of the school curriculum ensuring that all students have the information they need to encourage them to fulfil their potential.